Buhenz/Tip-Calculator/README.md

 # A few words from me

-This is my first project using JavaScript, I'm learning it soon, it's my 2nd month of learning, I realize it's not a complicated program, but I've spent nearly 40 hours on it and I hope they gave me something more than just dry watching tutorials
+This is my first "bigger" project using JavaScript, I'm learning it soon, it's my 2nd month of learning, I realize it's not a complicated program, but I've spent nearly 40 hours on it and I hope they gave me something more than just dry watching tutorials